nejyeah/DeepPicker-python/README.md

 ## 3. Training model
 The main script for training a model is `train.py`.
 There are 4 ways to train a CNN model.

-Type 1: It is for single-molecule and trained with a semi-automated manner.
+Type 1: It aims to train the CNN model just based on single-molecule.
 Load the training data from micrograph directory directly.

-Type 2: It is for multi-molecules and trained with a cross-molecule manner.
+Type 2: It aims to train the CNN model based on muti-molecules.
 It coorperates with script `extractData.py` to train a cross-molecule model (see Section 3.2).

 Type 3: Load the training data from pre-picked results.
 It is used for iterative training.